-Instead, it uses a feature called sudo, which allows authorized users to perform administrative tasks without logging in as root.
+Instead, it uses a feature called sudo, which allows authorized users to perform administrative tasks without logging in as root (you will have to enter the password everytime you type sudo).
 This way, users can still perform system-level tasks without the risks associated with being logged in as the root user.
-In this article we will explore how to grant sudo privileges to a user or a group of users.
+In this article, we will explore how to grant a user sudo privileges or a group of users.

 What is a Sudoers file?

-Adding users to Sudoers file in Linux either done by manually editing the sudoers file or with the use of the usermod command.
+Adding user to the Sudoers file on Linux, either done by manually editing the sudoers file or with the use of the usermod command.
 Either of the methods is fine, the latter being more “clean”.
-In this tutorial, we’ll go over both the methods of granting the sudo access to a user or users in a step-by-step manner.
+In this tutorial, we’ll go over both the methods of granting the sudo access to a user or users and create a new user if needed in a step-by-step manner.

 Note: To add a user to the sudoers file or sudo group, you need a user with elevated privileges.